AllCoachingAllCoachingDemocratizing Education

 Digital Personal Data Protection Act

 Get explicit consent before collecting any student data.
 Show a clear privacy notice.
 Let students access, correct, or delete their data on request.
 For students under 18, verifiable parental consent is mandatory — and you cannot run behavioural tracking or targeted ads at minors.
-Max penalty for breach: up to ₹250 crore for serious violations.
+Max penalty for breach: up to ₹250 crore[3] for a failure to take reasonable security safeguards — and this is the cap the Data Protection Board can levy even where no actual harm is proven, which is why student-data hygiene cannot be an afterthought.

 2